shishir-regmi/gemini-code-generator/README.md

 ## License

-This extension is licensed under the MIT License.
+This extension is licensed under the GPL-3.0 License.